The64thGamer/cheeseepedia/content/n7dlwac8ayap8085/content.md

 ## Emergency Backup Format

-As stated in the {{< wiki-link "Concept Unification Installation Manual">}}, the emergency backup tapes were used in the event of a deck failure.
+As stated in the [Concept Unification Installation Manual], the emergency backup tapes were used in the event of a deck failure.
 A deck failure would mean the store would need to order a consumer stereo deck as a replacement, which could not support the 4-channel audio of a standard showtape.
 A standard tape had audio on Hifi left/right, with the programming signals on linear left/right, while the emergency tape duplicated the signals to both linear and Hifi left, and the audio to both linear and Hifi right.
 This resulted in the birthday signals being lost, with only the standard shows being able to play.

 ## Trivia: